Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

 \vgap

 Problem~\eqref{eq9form} is solvable by various optimization methods.
 For example, methods for solving a convex-concave stochastic saddle point problem include the stochastic mirror descent method~\cite{nemirovski2009robust},~\cite[Section 4.3]{lan2020first} and the stochastic accelerated mirror-prox method~\cite[Section 4.5]{lan2020first}.
 Moreover, problem~\eqref{eq9form} is equivalent to a convex functional constrained stochastic optimization problem, which can be solved by primal methods such as cooperative subgradient methods~\cite{lan2020algorithms} and level-set methods~\cite{lin2018level,lin2018level2}, as well as primal-dual methods such as~\cite{boob2023stochastic,yan2022adaptive}.
-Suppose that we apply the stochastic mirror descent method~\cite{nemirovski2009robust},~\cite[Section 4.3]{lan2020first} to solve problem~\eqref{eq9form}, since we have
+Suppose that we apply the stochastic mirror descent method~\cite{nemirovski2009robust},~\cite[Section 4.3]{lan2020first} to solve problem~\eqref{eq9form}, in view of

-then according to Lemma~\ref{lem:Lipsboundnum}, for any $x\in X,y\in Y_\delta,z\geq\epsilon$ and $\lambda\in\Lambda$,
+then according to Lemma~\ref{lem:Lipsboundnum}, for any $x\in X,y\in Y,z\geq\epsilon$ and $\lambda\in\Lambda$,

-From above we see that the upper bound for $\E\left[\left\|\cL'(x,y,z,\lambda,\xi)\right\|_*^2\right]$ is in the order of $O(\epsilon^{-4})$, which will result in an overall $O(\epsilon^{-6})$ first-order oracle complexity for solving problem~\eqref{eq9form} and thus the mean-upper-semideviation problem problem~\eqref{l2problem}.
+From above we see that the upper bound for $\E[\|\cL'(x,y,z,\lambda,\xi)\|_*^2]$ is in the order of $O(\epsilon^{-4})$, which will result in an overall $O(\epsilon^{-6})$ first-order oracle complexity for solving problem~\eqref{eq9form} and thus the mean-upper-semideviation problem~\eqref{l2problem}.
 Note that this complexity is much worse than the optimal complexity $O(\epsilon^{-2})$ for solving a convex stochastic optimization problem, as well as solving a convex stochastic nested optimization problem, such as the mean-upper-semideviation problem~\eqref{lpproblem} with $p=1$.